 Alek is the Director of Strategy at Open Future.
 He has over 15 years of experience with public interest advocacy, movement building and research into the intersection of society, culture and digital technologies.
 He is a sociologist by training and holds a Ph.D. in sociology from the Polish Academy of Science.

 In 2010 he established Centrum Cyfrowe, one of the leading Polish organizations promoting openness and internet users’ rights.
 He led Centrum Cyfrowe for ten years as the Director and President of the Board.
 Before founding Centrum Cyfrowe, he was a strategic advisor to the Prime Minister of Poland.

 In 2005, he co-founded Creative Commons Poland and had since then been an active member of the Creative Commons network.
-He is currently a member of the Board of Directors of Creative Commons, member of the Executive Committee of the Global Network Council and representative of CC Poland to the network.
+He is currently a member of the Board of Directors of the Creative Commons organization.

 Alek lives in Warsaw with his partner and two daughters.
 In his free time, he cooks, runs and bakes bread.